TheOnlyNaimur/A-Circuit-project-of-An-Automated-Lock-System-for-Digital-logic-design/README.md

-# A Basic Circuit Project of Password Management System (Digital Logic Design)
+# A Circuit Project of An Automated Lock System (Digital Logic Design)

 This repository contains a digital logic design project focused on implementing a basic circuit for a password management system.
 The project utilizes fundamental logic gates and concepts to demonstrate password authentication and visual feedback.